IP-CAM/NGINX-Opencart-Setup/README.md

 rm keys.zip
 ```

-Not forget then to change the A record in DNS to your new IP address for testing host.
+Not forget to change the 'A' record in DNS by your DNS- or NS- provider
+to your new IP address for testing host first.

 After that you can try with "dry-run":